Dental Implants in Chaska: Frequently Asked Questions

 How long does it take to get dental implants?

-The entire process for dental implants takes anywhere from six months to a year.
+The entire process for dental implants takes anywhere from four months to a year.
 The length of time your procedure may take will depend on how many teeth need to be replaced, where in the mouth they are located, and how healthy your jawbone is to start with.
-Weak or soft bone tissue may need to be strengthened with a bone grafting procedure, which can add weeks or months to the overall treatment.
+Weak or soft bone tissue may need to be strengthened with a bone grafting procedure, which can add months to the overall treatment.
 Some dental implants can be placed and restored on the same day, however.

 What are the benefits of dental implants?